 To avoid potential NDA issues, Liberatore replaced the original interview audio clips with reenactments recorded in his studio with the help of his friends, and more recently utilizing AI voices.
 This decision added layers of control and an uncanny fiction to the project, elements that are very much at home in the world of advertising.

-Approaching the creation of music from this unconventional perspective enabled him to shape tracks in unique ways while drawing upon the aesthetics he had been developing throughout his years of experimental and improvised music-making.
+Approaching the creation of music from this unconventional angle enabled him to shape tracks in unique ways while drawing upon the aesthetics and strategies he had been developing throughout his years of experimental and improvised music-making.

 -Song fragments: Molto Ohm doesn’t shy away from melody and beauty, but they are understood and contextualized within a larger picture of corporate commodification and environmental soundscapes.
 Although Liberatore loves to alter the tracks, especially during live performances, he doesn’t use existing samples of songs and Hauntological techniques such as vinyl crackle, delay and reverb.
 The songs are all original and his manipulations feel cold and exacting, more akin to the digital slowing down of a YouTube track, a phone connection issue, or hearing a song in the background at a cafe, surrounded by chattering, dishes clashing, or water running.
 One hears a melodic beauty that is trapped in ice, digital bits washed over by waves of atonal sounds and corporate voices.